Cash demand as processors hit out at 'broken government promises'

 “We need to know but we are greeted with silence on this at every turn.”

+In March, the Scottish Government announced investment and jobs in the Scottish seafood sector would be supported through a £14m cash pot – Marine Fund Scotland (MFS) – to replace vital EU funding north of the border.

-He also called on the Scottish Government to use its devolved powers and set out more clarity over how businesses can access emergency cash.
+Mr Buchan has now called on Holyrood to use its devolved powers and set out more clarity over how businesses can access its emergency cash.

+He added: “They have a £14m fund from the Treasury, which they have known about for some time, yet there are no guidelines and application process in place.

+“We know only that all projects must be for SMEs (small and medium-sized enterprises) and completed by March 31 2022 – far too tight a timetable for major works.

-“It is time for both governments to step up to the plate and back up their promises with meaningful action,” Mr Buchan added.
+“It is time for both governments to step up to the plate and back up their promises with meaningful action.

 “This sector is the backbone of many rural Scottish communities and a source of jobs as well as world-class seafood.